ArdanaCLM/ardana-dev-tools/README.md

   * This option can result in slow deployment times if you are talking to the respective build service over a slow, e.g. VPN, link.

-## Useful tools
+## Useful tools and config files

-Once a cloud has been deployed, astack.sh will ensure that these files are created under the ardana-vagrant-models/${cloud}-vagrant directory that can make it easier to work with an astack managed cloud.
+Once a cloud has been deployed, astack.sh will setup the ardana-dev-tools tree to ensure that the following tools work correctly.

+NOTE: Many of these tools will leverage the *ardana-dev-tools/cloud-vagrant* symlink to determine the Vagrant model directory associated with the "active" cloud.
+Or they can be run directly out of the Vagrant model directory, e.g from *ardana-vagrant-models/${cloud}-vagrant*.

+### .astack_env conf file

+This is a dump of just the relevant environment settings that were active when the cloud was being setup, which can be sourced to setup the same environment if you wish to run additional commands against the same cloud.

+### ardana

+This utility can be found in the ardana-dev-tools/bin directory and can be run either from under an *ardana-vagrant-models/${cloud}-vagrant* directory, in which case it will automatically determine the relevant cloud model name, or if the *ardana-dev-tools/cloud_vagrant* symlink exist it will use that to determine the active cloud, or via the *--cloud ${cloud}* option to specify the cloud model to use.

+This command loads the .astack_env file for the determined cloud model and then treats the rest of the command line as a command to be run under the specified cloud models environment.

-#### astack-ssh-config
+### astack-ssh-config file

-This is the generated ssh config file with entries for each cloud node by IP address and node name, as specified in the servers.yml file of the cloud's input model; if the deployer node is not called by that name then a deployer alias will be added associated with the relevant name.
+This is the generated ssh config file, found under the associated cloud's *ardana-vagrant-models/*_cloud_*-vagrant* directory, with entries for each cloud node by IP address and node name, as specified in the servers.yml file of the cloud's input model; if the deployer node has a name other than *deployer* then an alias of *deployer* will be configured for the appropriate node in the SSH config.

 This means you can run ssh or scp commands for your cloud using this file as an argument to the -F option, e.g.

     % cd ardana-vagrant-models/dac-min-vagrant
     % ssh -F astack-ssh-config controller

-#### .astack_env

-This is a dump of just the relevant environment settings that were active when the cloud was being setup, which can be sourced to setup the same environment if you wish to run additional commands against the same cloud.

-#### ardana

-This utility can be found in the ardana-dev-tools/bin directory and can be run either from under an ardana-vagrant-models/${cloud}-vagrant directory, in which case it will automatically determine the relevant cloud model name, or with a --cloud ${cloud} option to specify the cloud model to use.

-This command loads the .astack_env file for the determined cloud model and then treats the rest of the command line as a command to be run under the specified cloud models environment.
+    % scp -F astack-ssh-config script.sh deployer:
+    % rsync -e "ssh -F astack-ssh-config" path/to/some/dir deployer:/tmp

+### ardana-nodes

+The *ardana-nodes* helper script prints out the nodes of the cloud as defined in the *astack-ssh-config* file.

+### ardana-ssh, ardana-scp, ardana-rsync

+The *ardana-ssh*, *ardana-scp* and *ardana-rsync* helper scripts leverage the generated *astack-ssh-config* file to perform ssh or scp commands to the cloud nodes, e.g.

+    % bin/ardana-ssh controller
+    % bin/ardana-scp path/to/some/script.sh deployer:path/for/some/script.sh
+    % bin/ardana-rsync -a path/to/some/dir deployer:target/path

+NOTE: If there is a need to provide additional SSH options to a rsync's ssh command you can specify them via the ARDANA_RSYNC_SSH_OPTIONS env var.

-#### ardana-vagrant
+### ardana-vagrant

 This is a simple wrapper script that leverages the .astack_env file to setup the environment appropriately and then runs the vagrant command against the cloud, e.g.

-    % ./ardana-vagrant ssh controller
+    % bin/ardana-vagrant up controller

 #### ardana-vagrant-ansible